zyusaf/CodeClan_PDA_static_and_dynamic_testing/part_1_docs/testing_task_1.md

   else:
     return card2

-# total has no value, return needs to be outside the four loop, add a space after "total of" change + str(total)
+# The indentation means this function sits outside the class total has no value, return needs to be outside the four loop, add a space after "total of" change + str(total)

 def cards_total(self, cards):
   total